fgvieira/prune_graph/README.md

 ```

 ### Filter edges
 To filter edges, you can use option `--weight-filter` with any expression supported by [fasteval](https://crates.io/crates/fasteval).
-For example, to use column 7 as weight and only consider edges with `weight > 0.2`:
+For example, to use column 7 as weight and only consider edges `> 0.2`:
 ```
 cat test/example.tsv | ./prune_graph --weight-field "column_7" --weight-filter "column_7 > 0.2" --out out.keep
 ```